sofiasotiriou/RISCy/README.md

 # RISCy
-A 16-bit RISC pipelined CPU with custom-built components in VHDL
+A 16-bit RISC pipelined CPU with custom-built components in VHDL.

-Repo organization
-🔹 ALU
+## Project structure

-All arithmetic and logic-related components: the ALU itself, its control logic, and logic gate modules used within or alongside it.
+- _ALU_ : All arithmetic and logic-related components.
+Contains he ALU itself, its control logic, and logic gate modules used within or alongside it.

-🔹 ControlUnit
-Handles instruction decoding and control signal generation.
+- _ControlUnit_ : Handles instruction decoding and control signal generation.

-🔹 Pipeline
-Everything related to pipeline stages and hazard management.
+- _Pipeline_ : Everything related to pipeline stages and hazard management.

-🔹 Registers
-PC and register-related modules.
+- _Registers_ : PC and register-related modules.

-🔹 Datapath
-General datapath modules that don’t neatly fall under ALU or Registers but are essential to instruction execution.
+- _Datapath_ : General datapath modules.

+- _processor_ : The implementation of the CPU, combining all the other components.

+- _transitionFiller_ : A python script that produces the input values for the Waveforms an the correct increments.

+- _WaveformsAndRTLs_ : The waveforms and RTL diagrams for all components.